Help END, not just manage, homelessness!

 For more information and to volunteer, contact Julia.

-The Downtown Congregations to End Homelessness (DCEH) is an interfaith collaboration of 17 downtown Minneapolis churches, synagogues and mosques working together to end homelessness and poverty.
-DCEH focuses on shifting from an immediate needs approach to long term solutions through a combination of education, advocacy and action.
-Through learning and volunteer opportunities for congregants, community partnerships, and development of effective strategies and programs, the DCEH is committed to impacting the community around us to end homelessness.
+Align Minneapolis (formerly Downtown Congregations to End Homelessness) is an interfaith collaboration of 17 downtown Minneapolis churches, synagogues and mosques working together to end homelessness and poverty.
+Align Minneapolis focuses on shifting from an immediate needs approach to long term solutions through a combination of education, advocacy and action.
+Through learning and volunteer opportunities for congregants, community partnerships, and development of effective strategies and programs, Align Minneapolis is committed to impacting the community around us to end homelessness.

 - Everyone has access to safe decent and affordable housing in Minneapolis